publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stD/m__us_usc_t29_s1365.md

     (3)

-     in the case of a multiemployer plan, information with respect to such plan which the corporation determines is necessary for the enforcement of subtitle E of this subchapter and requires by regulation, which may include—
+     in the case of a multiemployer plan, information with respect to such plan which the corporation determines is necessary for the enforcement of subtitle E and requires by regulation, which may include—

         (A)